DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 You can either go down a path where you think that everything you create (outside paid work) is super precious and you need to protect it or you can realise that your value is on your ability to think about ideas, and (more importantly) your ability to execute those ideas.

-In the first path you are afraid that your ideas will be copied and you don&#39;t share them, on the 2nd path you are happy to share your ideas as much as possible.
+In the first path you are afraid that your ideas will be copied and you don't share them, on the 2nd path you are happy to share your ideas as much as possible.

 The best way to share your ideas and way of thinking is to release your content and ideas under an Create Commons Copyright License

-So what is Create Commons?
+**So what is Create Commons?**

-Let&#39;s start by looking at the definition of [Creative Commons](https://en.wikipedia.org/wiki/Creative_Commons) from Wikipedia:
+Let's start by looking at the definition of [Creative Commons](https://en.wikipedia.org/wiki/Creative_Commons) from Wikipedia:

-&gt; A Creative Commons (CC) license is one of several public copyright licenses that enable the free distribution of an otherwise copyrighted work.
+> A Creative Commons (CC) license is one of several public copyright licenses that enable the free distribution of an otherwise copyrighted work.
 A CC license is used when an author wants to give people the right to share, use, and build upon a work that they have created.
-CC provides an author flexibility (for example, they might choose to allow only non-commercial uses of their own work) and protects the people who use or redistribute an author&#39;s work from concerns of copyright infringement as long as they abide by the conditions that are specified in the license by which the author distributes the work
+CC provides an author flexibility (for example, they might choose to allow only non-commercial uses of their own work) and protects the people who use or redistribute an author's work from concerns of copyright infringement as long as they abide by the conditions that are specified in the license by which the author distributes the work

 This license is basically defining the rules of the game that are applied to the content that you publish.
 By releasing your content under this license (and your code under Open Source) you are sending a strong message of your values and positioning.
 You are also maximizing the potential reach and impact of your ideas.
-Like Steve Jobs said in his [Stanford Commencement address](https://news.stanford.edu/2005/06/14/jobs-061505/) in 2005 _&#34;...you can’t connect the dots looking forward; you can only connect them looking backward.
-So you have to trust that the dots will somehow connect in your future...&#34;_ , you could be generating a number of opportunities for your future self, or you could even be teaching something to your future self (it&#39;s amazing how much we forget)
+Like Steve Jobs said in his [Stanford Commencement address](https://news.stanford.edu/2005/06/14/jobs-061505/) in 2005 _"...you can’t connect the dots looking forward; you can only connect them looking backward.
+So you have to trust that the dots will somehow connect in your future..."_ , you could be generating a number of opportunities for your future self, or you could even be teaching something to your future self (it's amazing how much we forget)

 ### Creative Commons license variations and this book

 This book is released under the (Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/deed.en_US) will defines the following teams (see website):

-&gt; You are free to:
+> You are free to:
-&gt;
+>
-&gt; - Share — copy and redistribute the material in any medium or format &gt; - Adapt — remix, transform, and build upon the material for any purpose, even commercially.
+> - Share — copy and redistribute the material in any medium or format
+> - Adapt — remix, transform, and build upon the material for any purpose, even commercially.
-&gt;
+>
-&gt; Under the following terms:
+> Under the following terms:
-&gt;  - Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+>  - Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
-&gt;
+>
-&gt; The licensor cannot revoke these freedoms as long as you follow the license terms.
+> The licensor cannot revoke these freedoms as long as you follow the license terms.
-&gt;
+>
-&gt; No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.
+> No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

 Although all CC licenses allow content to be shared, some have more restrictions:

- - **Attribution-ShareAlike 4.0** - need to attribute and use the same CC license (this has a &#39;viral&#39; effect since it forces changes to also have a CC license)
+ - **Attribution-ShareAlike 4.0** - need to attribute and use the same CC license (this has a 'viral' effect since it forces changes to also have a CC license)
- - **Attribution-NoDerivatives 4.0** - need to attribute and don&#39;t allow changes
+ - **Attribution-NoDerivatives 4.0** - need to attribute and don't allow changes
- - **Attribution-NonCommercial-NoDerivatives 4.0** -  need to attribute, don&#39;t allow commercial use and don&#39;t allow changes
+ - **Attribution-NonCommercial-NoDerivatives 4.0** -  need to attribute, don't allow commercial use and don't allow changes

- I don&#39;t like the licenses above since they put restrictions on how the content can be used (which is against my views of sharing, but for companies or individuals that are new to CC, these are good first steps.
+ I don't like the licenses above since they put restrictions on how the content can be used (which is against my views of sharing, but for companies or individuals that are new to CC, these are good first steps.

- For reference here is a table with the multiple license&#39;s variations:
+ For reference here is a table with the multiple license's variations:

  [![](/images/wikipedia-creative-commons-licenses.png)](https://en.wikipedia.org/wiki/Creative_Commons_license)

 ### Obscurity is your biggest threat

- Tim O&#39;Reilly on [Piracy is Progressive Taxation, and Other Thoughts on the Evolution of Online Distribution](http://www.openp2p.com/pub/a/p2p/2002/12/11/piracy.html) provides this amazing quite: _&#39;For a typical author, obscurity is a far greater threat than piracy.&#39;_.
+ Tim O'Reilly on [Piracy is Progressive Taxation, and Other Thoughts on the Evolution of Online Distribution](http://www.openp2p.com/pub/a/p2p/2002/12/11/piracy.html) provides this amazing quite: _'For a typical author, obscurity is a far greater threat than piracy.'_.

  What this means is that you have more to lose by not publishing your ideas, music, or art.